hotosm/underpass/doc/replicator.md

 By default, *replicator* uses the last date entered into the OSM Stats datavase as the starting point.
-A different timestamp can also be specified.
+A different timestamp can also be specified using *--timestamp*.
 All data files downloaded can optionally be cached to disk, so furthur processing can use those and save on network time.